When Should I Begin Medi-Cal Planning?

-According to the 2012 Social Security Fiscal Report, 76 million Americans will turn 65 from 2007-2027 (approximately 10,000 everyday).
+According to the 2012 Social Security Fiscal Report, 76 million Americans will turn 65 from 2007-2027 (approximately 10,000 every day).
 Of those, 70% will require some form of long-term care in their lifetime.
 That’s 53.2 million long-term care patients.

 Our prediction is that Medi-Cal will not be around to pay for long-term care once the baby boomers start to reach nursing home age.
 Studies show that the overwhelming majority of baby boomers have not saved enough for their retirement.
-Although unfortunate, most Baby Boomers are counting on their inheritances for their retirement, but is a catastrophic illness or disease or accident requires a parent to receive long-term care, there may not be anything left in parent’s estate to inherit.
+Although unfortunate, most Baby Boomers are counting on their inheritances for their retirement, but if a catastrophic illness or disease or accident requires a parent to receive long-term care, there may not be anything left in parent’s estate to inherit.

 That’s why making sure to plan for the future is so important, through creating estate planning and asset protection documents with languages to ensure your appointed agents can plan for your future in the event you become incapacitated.